kovidgoyal/kitty/docs/shell-integration.rst

 -----------------

-At startup, kitty detects if the shell you have configured (either system wide or in kitty.conf) is a supported shell.
+At startup, kitty detects if the shell you have configured (either system wide or the :opt:`shell` option in :file:`kitty.conf`) is a supported shell.
 If so, kitty injects some shell specific code into the shell, to enable shell integration.
 How it does so varies for different shells.

 .. tab:: zsh